Fraction Calculator

 - Add: 2/7 + 3/5 = 2 · 5/7 · 5 + 3 · 7/5 · 7 = 10/35 + 21/35 = 10 + 21/35 = 31/35

 It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(7, 5) = 35.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 7 × 5 = 35.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, two sevenths plus three fifths equals thirty-one thirty-fifths.